mollie/mollie-api-java/docs/sdks/customers/README.md

 * Improve payment insights in the Mollie dashboard
 * Use recurring payments

 This endpoint is effectively an alias of the [Create payment endpoint](create-payment) with the `customerId` parameter predefined.
-Please refer to the documentation of that endpoint for all possible parameters.

 > 🔑 Access with
 >